Scott Shapiro, MD – Psychiatrist Specializing in Adult ADHD

 What additional steps can I take to manage chronic procrastination?

 If you are struggling to manage chronic procrastination, you may benefit from working with a mental health professional.
-My client, Donna, and I worked to find effective ways for her to procrastinate less.
+My client, Donna, and I worked to identify effective strategies to reduce her procrastination.
 She developed more realistic expectations for her work while still maintaining a high level of performance.
 Her new perspective made it easier for her to start projects sooner.
 Within four months of treatment, Donna received a significant bonus, and her supervisor noted a significant improvement in her work in her latest performance review.

 The Real World

-In my practice, I help my clients develop personalized, action-oriented plans to help them calm their minds, get to work, and meet their goals.
+In my practice, I help clients develop personalized, action-oriented plans to calm their minds, get to work, and meet their goals.
 I use the latest evidence-based treatments in psychopharmacology and cognitive behavioral therapy.
-As an expert in psychopharmacology, medical psychiatry, and cognitive behavioral therapy, I have a unique background that allows me to provide clients with a comprehensive and thorough assessment and an individualized treatment plan that maximizes the individual’s strengths and talents.
+As an expert in psychopharmacology, medical psychiatry, and cognitive behavioral therapy, I have a unique background that enables me to provide clients with a comprehensive assessment and an individualized treatment plan that maximizes their strengths and talents.

 To learn more, contact Dr. Shapiro at 212-631-8010 or scott@scottshapiromd.com for a fifteen-minute consultation at no charge.